Understanding the ins and outs of working with a listing agent is essential for a successful home selling experience.

 Because some agents will use it to their advantage.

-Knowing what you’re signing can also save you from potential misunderstandings.
+But knowing what you’re signing can also save you from potential misunderstandings.

-Exclusivity clause: Most listing agreements are an “exclusive right to sell,” meaning the agent you hire has exclusive rights to sell the property (and to earn a commission).
+Exclusivity clause: Most listing agreements are an “exclusive right to sell,” meaning the agent you hire has exclusive rights to sell the property (and earn a commission).
 Understanding the exclusivity clause can help you avoid inadvertently violating any terms, which could lead to additional fees.

-Agent responsibilities: Reviewing your agent’s responsibilities helps set clear expectations and prevent potential conflicts.
+Agent responsibilities: Reviewing your agent’s responsibilities helps set clear expectations and prevent conflicts.
 It also confirms that your agent’s duties match your needs.

 Seller responsibilities: Your listing agent isn’t the only one who has responsibilities.
 Make sure you fully understand your obligations as outlined in the agreement.